The Dallas spin off telling of the exploits of the lesser Ewing brother Gary and his neighbours…

 In this show, Sheridan kinda ironically crossing paths with the actress who would become Bobby’s new wife in the rebooted Dallas (2012), Brenda Strong.
 The best Desperate Housewives series being the one where she married Dastardly Dave (Neal McDonough).
 In this house, as we know him here as the Larry Hagman lookalike.

 Sheridan is now stepping into Joan Collins’ shoes as the villainess from the other big D, Dynasty as Alexis.
 Her Desperate Housewives co-star, Brian Austin Green also appearing in Knots Landing.
-Other notable names included Hollywood star, Halle Berry, Golden Hollywood star, Ava Gardener and seventies heart-throb, Michael York.
+Other notable names included Hollywood star, Halle Berry, Golden Hollywood star, Ava Gardner and seventies heart-throb, Michael York.

 Sadly I missed most of those appearances.
-Despite the fact I did watch it more than the rebooted Dallas of which I’ve seen none.
+Despite the fact, I did watch it more than the rebooted Dallas of which I’ve seen none.
 And which I’m gearing myself to watch right from the start with the box sets soon.
 As when I mentioned this on Twitter I got a nice wee like from Jesse Metcalfe.
 So, watch this space, and back to Knots Landing.

 Possibly inspired by the location of this series, we were introduced in Britain to our very own series set in a cul-de-sac, Brookside (1982-2003).
 This was set in Liverpool with scallies and scams galore and much more British and gritty plots.
-The plots also included Jordaches body under the patio, Jimmy Corkhill’s drug detox and Simon’s cult.. to name just a few of the story lines.
+The plots also included Jordaches body under the patio, Jimmy Corkhill’s drug detox and Simon’s cult.. to name just a few of the storylines.

-Meanwhile in Australia, there was and still is Neighbours (1985-).
+Meanwhile, in Australia, there was and still is Neighbours (1985-).
 This soap set in Erinsborough was a more sunny location.
 It boasts more crazy plots such as Bouncer’s dream where Bouncer was a dog.
 Another was the disappearance of Harold Bishop, the bumbling shopkeeper who then made a return later in the series.

 Neighbours – unlike Brookside – and a wee bit like Knots Landing, cast more memorable Hollywood names.
-These including probably the entire cast of Danny McBride’s spoof movie trailer Tourism Australia: Dundee – The Son of a Legend Returns Home (2018).
+These include probably the entire cast of Danny McBride’s spoof movie trailer Tourism Australia: Dundee – The Son of a Legend Returns Home (2018).

 This “trailer” with Margot Robbie, Russell Crowe and of course lovely Chris Hemsworth.
 So in this particular battle of memorable addresses, Ramsay street was streets ahead of the rest…but Knots Landing fans shouldn’t tie their knickers in a knot about it.